Frequently asked questions about Early Decision

 Early Decision is intended for students who consider Brown their top choice.
 The program allows first-year applicants to apply for admission to Brown in the fall of their senior year and receive an admission decision in mid-December.
 Applicants and their families should be aware that admission via our Early Decision program is a binding agreement to attend Brown.

-Applicants who choose to apply to Brown under Early Decision may not submit an application to another institution under another early decision plan or a single-choice early action plan.
-Students admitted under our Early Decision plan are expected to enroll at Brown and to withdraw all pending applications—including those already submitted to regular, rolling or (open) early action programs.
+Applicants who choose to apply to Brown under Early Decision may not submit an application to another institution under another early decision plan or a single-choice or restrictive early action plan.
+Students admitted under our Early Decision plan are expected to enroll at Brown and withdraw all pending applications—including those already submitted to regular, rolling, or (open) early action programs.

 You should contact our office if you are presented with an unusual dilemma, but colleges are almost always willing to allow students the opportunity to receive notification from other schools before requiring a commitment.

-Our Early Decision notification occurs by mid-December and Regular Decision applicants are notified on or near April 1st.
-We are not able to give advance decisions, because we are fully engaged in piecing together an entire group of admitted students rather than merely determining whether to admit an individual applicant.
+Our Early Decision notification occurs by mid-December and Regular Decision applicants are notified by early April.
+We are not able to give any decisions in advance of our release dates because we are fully engaged in piecing together an entire group of admitted students rather than simply determining whether to admit an individual applicant.

 You may certainly let us know if there is a significant accomplishment or a noteworthy change in your circumstances, but it is not necessary to amend your application as a matter of course.
 Remember that a deferral does not mean that an applicant has fallen short in terms of qualification for admission.
-Make sure that your counselor has the Mid-Year Report form so we can receive your fall term grades and any updates your school would like to provide.
+Make sure that your counselor submits the Mid-Year Report form along with your Mid-Year transcript so we are able to review your fall term grades and any updates your school would like to provide.
+You are also welcome to submit a letter of continued interest during the Regular Decision admission process if Brown remains your college of choice.
+You may upload your letter through the Brown Applicant Portal.